unknownjwly/BS_FCSplash/README.md

 1. Launch Beat Saber once with Mod installed to generate the necessary folders
 2. Place 1 or more images in "UserData/FCSplash/Images & Gifs"
-3. [OPTIONAL] Add your own custom sound effect to play when the FCSplash appears
+3. [OPTIONAL] Place 1 or more sounds in "UserData/FCSplash/Sounds"
-4. Configure your settings in UserData/FCSplash.json
+4. Configure your settings in the In-Game Mod Menu
 3. Full Combo (FC) a song.

 ---